|Guide||♦||7 Triplogs||Mine 0||2 Topics|

-Past Casa Chiquita as well, the trail leaves the old service road that has served as the trail since the parking area, and instead follows a historic Navajo wagon road that led from Chaco all the way up to Hogback along the San Juan river between Shiprock and Farmington.
+Past Casa Chiquita as well, the trail leaves the old service road that has served as the trail since the parking area and instead follows a historic Navajo wagon road that led from Chaco up to Hogback along the San Juan River between Shiprock and Farmington.
 Quite the trek!

 From the end of the Petroglyph Trail, the Penasco Blanco trail drops down into a wash, with a small cottonwood.
 This is the only shade on the entire hike until after it crosses Chaco Wash in another mile or so.
 During the summer especially it is a good idea to take a breather in the wash.

 After the trail climbs out of the wash, it angles out across the flatlands away from the cliffs, which are also, at this point, growing lower.
 Although you are still hiking on the old Navajo wagon road for another 3/4 mile, it is often hard to make out, and eventually, the hiking trail diverges from it.
 Penasco Blanco has been visible on the southern point throughout most of the hike, but as the trail now approaches Chaco Wash, Penasco Blanco begins to disappear from view as you draw near the edge of West Mesa and the Chaco Wash which runs hard up against it.